castore-dev/castore/README.md

 Event Sourcing is all about **saving changes in your application state**.
 Such changes are represented by **events**, and needless to say, they are quite important 🙃

-Events that concern the same "data" (like a `User`) are aggregated through a common id called `aggregateId` (and vice versa, events that have the same `aggregateId` represent changes of the same underlying data).
+Events that concern the same business entity (like a `User`) are aggregated through a common id called `aggregateId` (and vice versa, events that have the same `aggregateId` represent changes of the same business entity).
 The index of an event in such a serie of events is called its `version`.

 In Castore, stored events (also called **event details**) always have exactly the following attributes: